 - Put the ¼ cup white sugar in a small open bowl.

-- Roll the cookie mixture into small balls and roll each ball in the sugar.
+- Remove the cookie dough from the fridge and roll it into small balls.
+Then roll each ball in the sugar.

-- Place on ungreased cookie sheets, leaving a bit of space between each cookie for them to spread just a bit.
+- Place the cookie balls on ungreased cookie sheets, leaving a bit of space between each cookie for them to spread just a bit.

 - Bake for 8 to 10 minutes.
 Be careful not to overcook or the cookies will become very crisp.
 The cookies are done when they have spread and risen a little, and the tops are beginning to crack.